Darkness lies cold and empty.

 There was resentment there, but for whom was it intended?

 “If you want, you can tell me about it.
 Maybe I can help you to interpret it…” he was full of understanding and sympathy.
-So the anger was with himself… not me.
+So the anger is with himself… not me.

 She swallowed hard.
 How could he possibly know that she had visions?
 Telling him of this one would only bring up that pain again; that terrible memory of last year.
 She shook her head slightly, not wanting to talk about it.
 Yet the fact that he knew she had visions continued to swirl in her mind.
 How does he know?